 Our goal is to make the process (and the final product) as elegant, efficient, financially viable and environmentally responsible as possible, adding long-term value to our clients' projects.

 As an urban design concept, mixed-use development (sometimes referred to as mixed-use zoning or mixed-use planning) combines residential, commercial, cultural, and institutional uses into one area or space.
 A mixed-use development provides developers, residents and tenants with more options within a condensed area, including multi-family residential and commercial zoning opportunities.

-The Atlanta Regional Commission does an outstanding job of outlining the necessary criteria that every good mixed-use development should meet:
+The Atlanta Regional Commission does an outstanding job of outlining the necessary criteria that every successful mixed-use development should meet:

 We love the feel of a mixed-use development done right.
-Every mixed-use development is unique and distinct, and with over three decades of global experience (across Asia, West Africa, and North America), the senior associates at the Nadi Group understand that there’s never been a project quite like yours.
+All mixed-use development projects are unique and distinct.
+With over three decades of global experience (across Asia, West Africa, and North America), the senior associates at the Nadi Group understand that there’s never been a project quite like yours.
 Our diverse and international experience means we are REALLY particular about creating the right combination of uses, blending environmental, social and economic drivers to create your unique mixed-use cocktail.

 The Nadi Group can assist with every part of the design process, including preliminary site planning, mixed-use zoning assistance, amenity and public space design, and construction documentation/supervision.